paulzerr/napview_beta/README.md

     python3 -m venv napview/napview_venv

-<i>Note: using a virtual environment is not strictly necessary to run napview, but is strongly recommended to ensure compatibility.
-This will require up to 1GB of hard drive space.</i><br>
+<i>Note: using a virtual environment is not strictly necessary, but is strongly recommended to ensure compatibility.
+Installing napview requires approximately 1GB of hard drive space.</i><br>

 **3. Activate the virtual environment:**

-Navigate to the location where you installed the virtual environment:

    Linux and macOS: